leo0514/vpc-on-classic-network/how-to-choose-ipv4.md

 {:external: target="_blank" .external}

-# Choosing IP Ranges for your VPC
+# Choosing IP ranges for your VPC
 {: #choosing-ip-ranges-for-your-vpc}

-Use CIDR notation such as:
+Use CIDR notation, such as:

 * `<IPv4 address>/number` (VPC address example: 10.10.0.0/16).